Girjoaba/Eunomia/README.md

     - current development branch: ANTLR -> quantifiers
     - 90% complete
 2. User Interface -- deadline: 1st of May
-3. Maintanence and Extensive Testing -- deadline: 1st of June
+3. Maintenance and Extensive Testing -- deadline: 1st of June
 4. Deployment -- deadline: 1st of July